batermj/data_sciences_campaign/DeepLearning/Top_10K_Papers_List.md

 # [Papers to be for Reproduction]
 + [Roadmap] Deep Learning Papers Reading Roadmap, https://github.com/floodsung/Deep-Learning-Papers-Reading-Roadmap

+# [Papers to be for Quantum Mechanics]
++ [ ] Two-Worlds Interpretation of Quantum Mechanics, https://arxiv.org/abs/2309.03151

 ## 2023.Jul.04 - for Classical Convolution Neural Networks related Models
 + [CNN] Character-level Convolutional Networks for Text Classification, https://arxiv.org/abs/1509.01626
 + [CNN] A Sensitivity Analysis of (and Practitioners' Guide to) Convolutional Neural Networks for Sentence Classification, http://arxiv.org/abs/1510.03820